Published May 22, 2026 · 4 Min Read

 Pro/WorkstationRs.
 1,20,000 and aboveDevelopers, designers, heavy AI workloads

-Google Googlebook vs Chromebook: What's the difference?
+Google Googlebook vs Chromebook: What is the difference?

 FeatureGooglebookChromebook

-Operating SystemNew unified Android + ChromeOS platformChromeOS
+Operating systemAndroid + ChromeOS platformChromeOS

 Who should buy a Google Googlebook?

-Googlebook is ideal for you if:
+Googlebook may be a good choice for you if:

-Googlebook may not be for you if:
+Googlebook may not be suitable if:

 Shop on Easy EMIs with Bajaj Finserv

-Bajaj Finserv puts you in control of your shopping.
+Bajaj Finance puts you in control of your shopping.
 See if you are eligible for a loan and get instant approval in just a few steps.
 Once approved, go to any of 1.5 lakh+ partner stores across India.
 Pick from over 1 million products from 550+ leading brands.
 Pay in Easy EMIs with 50+ flexible options that fit your budget.
 Enjoy a fast, seamless, and stress-free shopping experience—with more freedom and more savings.

 Why use the Maha Bachat Savings Calculator

-Bajaj Finserv’s Maha Bachat Savings Calculator helps you unlock maximum savings every time you shop at partner stores.
+Bajaj Finance’s Maha Bachat Savings Calculator helps you unlock maximum savings every time you shop at partner stores.
 It brings together all available brand, dealer, and scheme offers—so you can see your total savings instantly and shop smarter with Easy EMIs.

 1. Dealer offers - Grab exclusive in-store deals at over 1.5 lakh partner stores across India.
 Enjoy local discounts and special prices you will not find online.